Brian Josephson

 Josephson has spent his academic career as a member of the Theory of Condensed Matter Group in Cambridge's Cavendish Laboratory.
 He has been a Fellow of Trinity College, Cambridge, since 1962, and served as Professor of Physics from 1974 until 2007.

 In the early 1970s, Josephson took up Transcendental Meditation and turned his attention to issues outside the boundaries of mainstream science.
-He set up the Mind–Matter Unification Project at Cavendish to explore the idea of intelligence in nature, the relationship between quantum mechanics and consciousness, and the synthesis of science and Eastern mysticism, broadly known as quantum mysticism.
+He set up the Mind–Matter Unification Project at the Cavendish to explore the idea of intelligence in nature, the relationship between quantum mechanics and consciousness and the synthesis of science and Eastern mysticism, broadly known as quantum mysticism.
 He has expressed support for topics such as parapsychology, water memory and cold fusion, which has made him a focus of criticism from fellow scientists.

 Education

-Brian David Josephson was born on 4 January 1940 in Cardiff, Wales, to Jewish parents, Abraham Josephson and Mimi Weisbard.
+Brian David Josephson was born on 4 January 1940 in Cardiff, Wales, to Jewish parents, Mimi (née Weisbard) and Abraham Josephson.
 He attended Cardiff High School, where he credits some of the school masters for having helped him, particularly the physics master, Emrys Jones, who introduced him to theoretical physics.
 In 1957, he went up to Cambridge, where he initially read mathematics at Trinity College, Cambridge.
 After completing Maths Part II in two years, and finding it somewhat sterile, he decided to switch to physics.

 Josephson was known at Cambridge as a brilliant but shy student.
 Physicist John Waldram recalled overhearing Nicholas Kurti, an examiner from Oxford, discuss Josephson's exam results with David Shoenberg, Reader in Physics at Cambridge, and asking: "Who is this chap Josephson?
 He seems to be going through the theory like a knife through butter."
 While still an undergraduate, he published a paper on the Mössbauer effect, pointing out a crucial issue other researchers had overlooked.
 According to one eminent physicist speaking to Physics World, he wrote several papers important enough to assure him a place in the history of physics even without his discovery of the Josephson effect.

-Josephson graduated in 1960 and became a research student in Cambridge's Mond Laboratory on the old Cavendish site, where he was supervised by Brian Pippard.
-American physicist Philip Anderson—also a future Nobel Prize laureate—spent a year in Cambridge in 1961–1962, and recalled that having Josephson in a class was "a disconcerting experience for a lecturer, I can assure you, because everything had to be right or he would come up and explain it to me after class."
-It was during this period, as a Ph.D. student in 1962, that he carried out the research that led to his discovery of the Josephson effect; the Cavendish Laboratory unveiled a plaque on the Mond Building dedicated to the discovery in November 2012.
-He was elected a Fellow of Trinity College in 1962, and received his Ph.D. in 1964 with a thesis titled Non-linear conduction in superconductors.
+Josephson graduated in 1960, and became a research student in Cambridge's Mond Laboratory on the old Cavendish site, where he was supervised by Brian Pippard.
+American physicist Philip Anderson—also a future Nobel laureate—spent a year in Cambridge in 1961–1962, and recalled that having Josephson in a class was "a disconcerting experience for a lecturer, I can assure you, because everything had to be right or he would come up and explain it to me after class."
+It was during this period, as a PhD student in 1962, that he carried out the research that led to his discovery of the Josephson effect; the Cavendish Laboratory unveiled a plaque on the Mond Building dedicated to the discovery in November 2012.
+He was elected a Fellow of Trinity College in 1962, and received a Doctor of Philosophy in 1964 for a thesis titled Non-linear conduction in superconductors.